influxdata/telegraf/plugins/outputs/azure_data_explorer/README.md

 # Azure Data Explorer output plugin

-This plugin writes metrics collected by any of the input plugins of Telegraf to [Azure Data Explorer](https://azure.microsoft.com/en-au/services/data-explorer/).
+This plugin writes data collected by any of the input plugins of Telegraf to [Azure Data Explorer](https://azure.microsoft.com/en-au/services/data-explorer/).
+Azure Data Explorer is a distributed columnar, store purpose built for any type of logs, metrics and time series data.

 ## Pre-requisites:
 - [Create Azure Data Explorer cluster and database](https://docs.microsoft.com/en-us/azure/data-explorer/create-cluster-database-portal)
-- VM/compute or container to host Telegraf - it could be hosted locally where an app/services to be monitored are deployed or remotely on a dedicated monitoring compute/container.
+- VM/compute or container to host Telegraf - it could be hosted locally where an app/service to be monitored is deployed or remotely on a dedicated monitoring compute/container.

 ## Configuration: